Up to 60% off sofas & mattresses — limited‑time deals.

 Q: Which model kept partner disturbance lowest in your tests?

-A: Nectar Classic Memory Foam and Puffy Cloud stayed the calmest when someone shifted or got up.
+A: Nectar Classic Memory Foam and Puffy Cloud stayed the calmest when a partner shifted or got up.

 Q: Which felt easiest to turn on through the night?

-A: Nectar Classic Hybrid felt the least “sticky” and the most natural for repositioning.
+A: Nectar Classic Hybrid felt the least “sticky” and the easiest for repositioning.

 Q: Which is the safest pick for hot sleepers?

-A: Nectar Premier Hybrid ran coolest overall, especially deeper into the night.
+A: Nectar Premier Hybrid ran coolest overall, especially later into the night.

-A: Puffy Cloud delivered the most immediate cozy feel without needing much adjustment time.
+A: Puffy Cloud delivered the most immediate cozy feel with minimal adjustment.

 Previous post